Michael Power (athlete): Post College

 In 2000, Power won the National 5000m open championship and was selected to compete in the 2000 Olympics.
 He finished 13th in Heat 1 and finished 28th overall.
 After the Olympics, he lived on the Mornington Peninsula in the state of Victoria while competing for Nike on the international track & field circuit.

 He lived in Athens briefly before the 2004 Athens Olympics.
 Afterward moved to Barcelona Spain and worked in the city.
 He owned and coached a marathon training group.

 Mike Power coached at University of Memphis middle and distance running track and cross country for a few years after moving from Spain.

 Power currently (2021) works as a Bentonville High School teacher/coach in Arkansas.
-His Bentonville has excelled in the ranks.
-In his years of being there, he has won the past 4 state cross country championships.
-Power hopes of reaching 8 state championships in a row.
-As of right now, they are in year 5 of trying to reach that goal.
+His Bentonville teams have excelled, winning the past four state cross country championships.
+Power hopes of reaching eight state championships in a row.
+As of right now, they are in year five of trying to reach that goal.
 Bentonville has been an absolute powerhouse in cross country ever since he has arrived at Bentonville High School.

 Power and his wife Jennifer, a former Arkansas volleyball player, were featured in a season 4 episode of the HGTV series Fixer to Fabulous, in which the hosts (and personal friends) Dave and Jenny Marrs renovated their northwest Arkansas home.